theonlydoublee/EvenDemoApp/README.md

 3. **Google Cloud Credentials**: Configure a Google Cloud credential JSON file for voice-to-text functionality on Android.
 Place the credentials file in `android/app/src/main/assets/google-cloud-credentials.json`.

+## How To Connect

+1. Tap on "Not Connected"

+2. Glasses will show up under "Manage Notifications Whitelist"

+3. Tap the found glasses and connect

+4. Tap menu button in top right and go into "Weather"

+5. Press "Update Weather": Location will be grabbed then weather API will be called.
+Weather and time data is sent to glasses.
+Adjust settings per preference

+6. Check "Display Settings" to make any changes and press the corresponding "Apply" button to send to glasses.
+Some settings do query the glasses to show you current settings.

 ## Changes and Added Features

 This section documents all the major changes and new features that have been added to the original Even Realities demo app.